dduygaucho/SCUT-FBP5000/README.md

 # CONTACT
-- Should you have any questions during running this repo, please contact me via the email above.
+- Should you have any questions for this repo, please contact me via the email above.